European Heavyweight Championship: FFCP European Heavyweight Championship history

 The European Heavyweight Championship is a professional wrestling championship owned by Fédération Française de Catch Professionnel.

 Corporación Internacional de Catch (Spain) European Heavyweight Championship history

 The European Heavyweight Championship is a professional wrestling championship.

 JP European Heavyweight Championship history

-The European Heavyweight Championship is a professional wrestling championship owned by Joint Promotions.
+The European Heavyweight Championship was a professional wrestling championship owned by Joint Promotions.

 ASW European Heavyweight Championship history

 The European Heavyweight Championship is a professional wrestling championship owned by All Star Wrestling.
+It also appeared on shows promoted by Orig Williams under the "British Wrestling Federation" banner, including his Welsh language TV wrestling programme Reslo on S4C.